GPU-based track-finding for the J-PARC muon g-2/EDM experiment: Experimental method

-A primary 3\,GeV proton beam from the J-PARC accelerator strikes a graphite target to produce secondary particles, including muons~\cite{doi:10.7566/JPSCP.21.011059}.
-Surface muons which can reach a maximum momentum of 29.8\, MeV/$c$ are extracted through the H-line beamline~\cite{10.1093/ptep/pty116}.
+A primary 3\,GeV proton beam from the J-PARC accelerator strikes a graphite target to produce secondary particles, including muons~\cite{muonsource}.
+Of these, muons which are produced near the surface of the production target and eventually escape, also called surface muons, with a maximum momentum of 29.8\, MeV/$c$ are extracted through the H-line beamline~\cite{surfacemuons, 10.1093/ptep/pty116}.
 At a proton beam power of 1\,MW, the expected muon beam intensity reaches approximately $10^8$ muons per second.
-These surface muons are injected into a room-temperature silica aerogel target, where they are slowed down, thermalized, and form muonium (Mu) atom~\cite{Tabata:2014lsa, 10.1093/ptep/ptt080}.
-The thermalized Mu atoms diffuse into an adjacent vacuum region, where they are ionized by laser irradiation to generate ultraslow muons~\cite{doi:10.7566/JPSCP.21.011060}.
-The resulting muons are reaccelerated to a momentum of 300\,MeV/$c$ with 50\% polarization and vertically injected into a compact storage ring~\cite{Otani2018, Kondo_2017}.
-This ring employs an MRI-type solenoid magnet that provides a highly uniform magnetic field of 3 T, with a precision of 1\,ppm within the 66\,cm diameter storage region~\cite{Strasser:2016smg, Iinuma2016}.
+The surface muons are then injected into a room-temperature silica aerogel target, where they are slowed down, thermalized, and form muonium (Mu) atom~\cite{Tabata:2014lsa, 10.1093/ptep/ptt080}.
+The thermalized Mu atoms diffuse into an adjacent vacuum region, where they are ionized by laser irradiation to generate ultra-slow muons~\cite{doi:10.7566/JPSCP.21.011060}.
+At this stage the polarization of the muons is about 50\% which are then re-accelerated to a momentum of 300\,MeV/$c$ and vertically injected into a compact storage ring~\cite{Otani2018, Kondo_2017}.
+This ring employs a solenoid magnet providing a highly uniform magnetic field of 3 T with a precision of 1\,ppm within the 66\,cm diameter storage region, made possible through technologies similar to those used in Magnetic Resonance Imaging (MRI) magnets ~\cite{mrimagnet, Iinuma2016}.
 A novel vertical injection scheme significantly improves injection efficiency by more than an order of magnitude.
-The ring uses weak magnetic focusing to maintain the muon orbit, and silicon-strip detectors~\cite{inproceedings} are placed inside the field to track the decay positrons and measure their momenta.
-The detector aims to measure the muon's anomalous spin precession frequency, \( \omega_{a} \), and the up-down asymmetry of positron emission caused by the electric dipole moment (EDM).
-After acceleration to 300~MeV/\(c\), the muon beam arrives in 10~ns-wide pulses consisting of three microbunches, with a repetition rate of 25~Hz.
-Each pulse, or "fill," injects about \( 10^4 \) muons into the storage ring.
+The ring uses weak magnetic focusing to maintain the muon orbit.
+The detector volume, based on silicon-strip technology, is placed inside the field to track the decay positrons and to register their hit positions~\cite{inproceedings}.
+After acceleration to 300~MeV/\(c\), the muon beam arrives in 10~ns-wide pulses consisting of three microbunches with a repetition rate of 25~Hz.
+Each pulse, or "fill", injects about \( 10^4 \) muons into the storage ring.
 Shortly after each fill, approximately 30 positrons from muon decays are detected within a 5~ns time window~\cite{10.1093/ptep/ptz030}.
-Figure~\ref{fig:enter-label22} shows the schematic diagram of the muon \textit{g-2}/EDM experimental setup with graphite target, LINAC, and positron detector(lateral view and top view).
+Figure~\ref{fig:enter-label22} shows the schematic diagram of the muon \textit{g-2}/EDM experimental setup with graphite target, LINAC, and positron detector (lateral view and top view).
 The detector consists of 40 radial modules called vanes.
-Each vane consists of 16 sensors, half of which measure the radial coordinate and half the axial coordinate of ionization.
+Each vane consists of 16 sensors, half of which, called R-sensors, register the radial coordinate and half, called Z-sensors, the axial coordinate of ionization.
 To ensure good acceptance, the sensitive area along the axial direction is set to $\pm 200~\text{mm}$.
 For efficient detection of mid momentum positrons ($200~\text{MeV}/c < p < 275~\text{MeV}/c$), the radial sensitive range is from $r = 70~\text{mm}$ to $r = 290~\text{mm}$.
 The active area of each sensor is $97.28~\text{mm} \times 97.28~\text{mm}$ with a thickness of $0.32~\text{mm}$.
 A sensor contains two blocks of 512 strips with a pitch of $190~\mu\text{m}$.
 Therefore, a vane has 16{,}384 strips, and the detector has a total of 655k strips.